LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

    ``host-configs`` subdirectory and commit them to your branch.
 Make sure all file changes from all previous steps are also committed and pushed upstream.

+   .. note:: If this step fails, delete the time date stamped directory that was created.
+             If you forget to do this, it will eventually be deleted by hand in bulk when they are past a certain age and no longer needed.

 #. **Build new Docker images.**
    We utilize Docker images that have pre-built TPLs in our Github CI checks.
    To build these, go to our